MicrosoftDocs/customer-insights/topics/user-consent-storage.md

 -	_mspi
     -	Stores the anonymous user ID.
 This cookie is set in the customer domain and expires in 365 days.

-### localStorage
+### Local storage

-Product Insights also makes use of localStorage to track non-sensitive data.
+Product Insights also makes use of local storage (`localStorage`) to track non-sensitive data.
 This data is fully stored in the browser itself, with no traffic sent to or from your servers.

--	PISession.Id
+-	*PISession.Id*
     - Stores information about the ongoing user session, such as session ID, when it started, and when it expires.
-- PISession.Previous
+- *PISession.Previous*
     - Stores the URL of the previously visited page in the current session.

-Keys in localStorage don't expire automatically.
+Keys in local storage don't expire automatically.
 They'll be reset during the next session by the SDK.

 ## Deleting cookies

-Your customers can manually delete cookies and localStorage keys at any time through their browser's settings.
+Your customers can manually delete cookies and local storage keys at any time through their browser's settings.